-e-mail: silvello@dei.unipd.it

-in the direction of transforming them into infrastructures able to support the user in different information centric activities.
+Department of Information Engineering, University of Padua, Italy e-mail: ferro@dei.unipd. it Tel.: +39 049 827 7939 Fax: +39 049 827 7799 made available to end users, the current design and development efforts are moving in the direction of transforming them into infrastructures able to support the user in different information centric activities.
 In the context of digital libraries we need to take into account several distributed and heterogeneous information sources with different community backgrounds such as libraries, archives and museums and different information objects ranging from full content of digital information objects to the metadata describing them.
 These objects can be exchanged between distributed systems or they can be aggregated and accessed by users with distinct information needs and living in different countries.
 Digital Libraries are heterogeneous systems with peculiarities and functionalities that range from data representation to data exchange passing through data management.
 Furthermore, Digital Libraries are meaningful parts of a global information network which includes scientific repositories, curated databases and commercial providers.
 All these aspects need to be taken into account and balanced to support final users with effective and interoperable information systems.